Subaru-PFS/doc/development-management/developement_practice.rst

 The code developement and modification shoud be undertaken in the branch named after the ticket (e.g. ``tickets/XXX-n`` for the ticket ``XXX-n``) in relating repositories, **not in the master branch**.

 The developers should test the codes well before setting Pull Request.
-When finishing testing the code, the developers should set a Pul Request, assign the reviewer(s), and chenge the JIRA status to *In Review*.
+When finishing testing the code, the developers should set a Pull Request, assign the reviewer(s), and change the JIRA status to *In Review*.
 It is reccomemded to notify the reviewer.
 Note that the manager (or equivalent colleague) may change the reviewer(s) considering the workload balance and priority at that time.

 If there is reason for which a review is not necessary or impractical (e.g., a simple typo in documentation, or a review will take too long), then the developer can contact the manager to ask to either not have a review, or cancel the review.